 What is it?

-A simple way to figure out if you need an ISRC code is to ask yourself this question: Is my recording being released for public consumption?
-If the answer is yes, then an ISRC code will be an extremely helpful resource when it comes to maximizing your potential earnings.
-Once a code has been embedded into your track, it uniquely identifies that track/composition as belonging to you, and allows people/services to know exactly who needs to be paid for the use of that recording.
+Ask yourself this question: Is my recording being released for public consumption?
+If the answer is yes, then an ISRC will be an extremely helpful resource when it comes to maximizing potential earnings.
+Once a code has been embedded within your track, it cements the composition’s ownership and shows outside parties who should be paid for the use of that recording.

-On your Songtrust account, you can use our Spotify search tool to grab your ISRCs.
-Just go to 'menu', 'songs', and 'add a recording.'
-If your songs have not been released on Spotify, you can obtain your ISRC's by contacting your distributor, such as services like DistroKid or CD Baby.
+You can use our Spotify search tool to grab your ISRCs.
+Just click “menu”, “songs”, and “add a recording”.
+If your songs have not been released on Spotify, you can obtain your ISRCs by contacting your distributor.